Skip to main content

 AB 538 would clarify the process for requesting payroll records from public works projects.
 This would maintain transparency of taxpayer dollars and ensure compliance with prevailing wage law.

-AB 559 will protect homeowners from unscrupulous contractors by strengthening contract and payment rules for the construction of Accessory Dwelling Units (ADUs).
+AB 559 would protect homeowners from unscrupulous contractors by strengthening contract and payment rules for the construction of Accessory Dwelling Units (ADUs).

 In 2019, Assemblymember Berman authored legislation that made a series of updates to how voters can confirm their address for voter registration, including two versions of when updates to the VoteCal database could be made.
 AB 604 cleans up the Election Code by repealing the now-obsolete version.